peteroupc/peteroupc.github.io/bernoulli.md

 The algorithm begins with _k_ equal to 2.
 Then the following steps are taken.

 1. With probability _k_/(1+_k_), return a number that is 1 with probability 1/_k_ and 0 otherwise.
-2. Run this algorithm recursively, but with _k_ = _k_ + 4.
-If the result is 1, return 0.
+2. Do a separate run of the currently running algorithm, but with _k_ = _k_ + 4.
+If the separate run returns 1, return 0.
 Otherwise, go to step 1.

 <a id=arctan__x___y___y___x></a>
 #### arctan(_x_/_y_) \* _y_/_x_